Spin liquid mediated RKKY interaction: Introduction

 In such a system the nuclear spins form a Kondo type lattice in which the spin liquid state takes the role of both the mediator of slRKKY interaction and of Kondo type screening.
-Although a variant of Kondo lattice physics may be possible or a variant of general Kondo physics in a spin liquid may be possible \cite{cass:1996,florens:2006,kolezhuk:2006, seok:2008,dhochak:2010,ribeiro2011,serbyn:2013,das2016,vojta:2016} our focus will be different because in most cases the nuclear spins are much larger than $1/2$ and as a result the semi-classical treatment below becomes accurate.
-To understand the full implications of the slRKKY interactions we will consider the stabilization of nuclear magnetic order as any ordering of the nuclear spins could affect measurements of the spin liquid.
+Although a variant of Kondo lattice physics or a variant of general Kondo physics in a spin liquid may be possible \cite{cass:1996,florens:2006,kolezhuk:2006, seok:2008,dhochak:2010,ribeiro2011,serbyn:2013,das2016,vojta:2016} our focus will be different because in most cases the nuclear spins are much larger than those that form the spin-liquid -- e.g. the $S=1/2$ of the kagome working example -- and as a result the semi-classical treatment used here becomes accurate.
+Additionally the hyperfine coupling between electron and nuclear spins is usually so small that the Kondo temperature -- which reduces exponentially with the inverse of the hyperfine coupling -- is much lower realistic temperature obtainable experimentally.